6 min Read

-There are two ways to Facebook your baby’s photos.
+There are two ways to share photos of your kids on social media.

-You can post a steady stream of snapshots to a public newsfeed, choosing pics that show her in the bathtub or full-out tantrum mode, include all her ID, and make everything visible to the public.
+On Facebook, for instance, you can post a steady stream of snapshots to a public newsfeed, choosing pics that show her in the bathtub or full-out tantrum mode, include all her ID, and make everything visible to the public.
 But I don’t recommend it.
 This kind of oversharing can compromise your child’s safety, and haunt her when she’s older.
-Is your best bet, then, to join the baby blackout?
+Is your best bet, then, to join the baby blackout and avoid posting pictures of your kids on social media altogether?

 That’s hardly failsafe.
-Hackers can get their hands on family photos even if you have no social media accounts.
-However, if you use caution and common sense, the benefits of documenting your baby’s photos online can outweigh the risks.
+Hackers can get their hands on family photos even if you don’t have a social media account.
+However, if you use caution, the benefits of documenting your baby’s photos on social media can outweigh the risks.

-Many of us have important friends and family in far-flung places.
-Social media is a tool for staying in each other’s lives, and following the development of certain small people who matter a great deal to us.
+Many of us have friends and family in far-flung places.
+Social media is a tool for staying in each other’s lives.
 I feel more connected to my two new great-nephews (I know, I’m impossibly young, but there it is) when their parents post their photos.

-The second way, then, is to take safety measures.
+The second way is to take safety measures.
 Be discerning about who can see your profile (do you really have 2,000 best friends?).
 Better yet, make a subgroup of your closest pals and relatives, instead of sharing kid pics with your whole network.
 (The bonus: Only those who opt in will be subjected to your über-adorable photostream).
 Make full use of your privacy settings, and double-check them frequently.
-Never allow apps to access your information.
+Never allow social media apps to access your information.
+Cover up identifiable information such as the school crest on their shirt.

 Even then, assume that everything you post could languish online forever.
 That means no potty pics.
 No geotagging.
-Don’t disclose your baby’s full name, birth date or daycare centre.
+And no disclosing your baby’s full name, birth date or daycare centre.

 As your kids grow, you can show them what you’re choosing to share (or not), and the safeguards you’re putting into place.
 Let them vet what you post.
 You’ll teach them the value of privacy and their rights.
 After all, one day they’ll be making their own social media decisions.
 This way, they’ll have some savvy.

 When my son was born, I resisted the urge to plaster his beautiful face all over my social media.
-I didn’t want to be one of those moms who bombards her Instagram with cute photos and tales about whether her baby slept through the night or how much he pooped (one friend of mine recently posted “my son just pooped all over my iPhone”).
+I didn’t want to be one of those moms who shares every detail of her baby’s life to the world.
+Does anyone (other than my mother) really care about whether the baby slept through the night or how much he pooped.
+One friend of mine recently posted “my son just pooped all over my iPhone” – TMI, right?

 Given that so much of our lives are lived through cyberspace these days, I didn’t want to create a digital footprint for my son that would haunt him in his teen years.
 Sure, my friend’s poop post received many “likes” but I wondered how his son will feel when he’s 12 and comes across that post.
 OK, Facebook may not even be around 10 years from now, but the digital universe is vast and I’ve always taken the approach to never put anything online that I wouldn’t want my mother, my employer or my kids to see.
 Shouldn’t my son be given the same privilege to create his own online identity when he’s old enough to decide what he wants to put out there rather than inherit the one I’ve created for him?